-RUSH Construction, Inc. is proud to announce that the company has achieved Diamond Level in Associated Builders and Contractor’s STEP Safety Management System.
+RUSH Construction, Inc. is proud to announce that the company has once again achieved Diamond Level in the Associated Builders and Contractor’s STEP Safety Management System.
 Founded in 1989, STEP participation demonstrates safety leadership and a cultural commitment to safety performance.

 STEP applicants measure their safety processes and policies on 25 key components through a detailed questionnaire with the goal of implementing or enhancing safety programs that reduce jobsite incidents.
 In order to qualify for the Diamond Level, RUSH Construction’s safety data had to meet rigorous requirements, including our Total Recordable Incident Rate falling at least 50% below our NAICS code average, and an EMR (Experience Modification Rate) of 0.7 or less.